Richardaeld/Fat_Racoon_Kitchen/README.md

     I turned my device off and on.
 I found it didn't automatically reset the screen I was on, so all the boxes are still checked.
 I think I will keep using my device to easily keep track of what ingredient(s) I still need or what step of the recipe I am on.
 + I want to find a new chicken dish to cook.
     + I opened the Fat Raccoon's main page, and I didn't immediately find a chicken recipe that I liked.
 Instead, I found a button, **Browse by Featured Ingredient!**, and I clicked it.
-I found the **Featured Ingredient** section for chicken and all the chicken recipes I could want!
+The **Featured Ingredient** section for chicken has all the chicken recipes I could want!
 + I want a place to leave a recipe, so I can easily find it later.
     + I've decided I want a digital place to keep a recipe, so I opened the Fat Raccoon's main page.
 I created a Fat Raccoon account from the login/create modal.
 The app took me to my newly created profile page.
 I clicked the **Share Recipe** button, and I filled out all the recipe's information including an image.
 I've discovered that I can edit my recipe from its recipe page in the Fat Raccoon app.
-I've also found I can favorite my own recipe from its page.
-If I go to my profile, it is in the **10 Recently Uploaded Recipes** section of my profile so I can easily find my recipe whenever I want it.
+I can also favorite my own recipe from its recipe page.
+When I go back to my profile, my recipe is displayed in the **10 Recently Uploaded Recipes** and **10 Recently Favorited Recipes** sections so I can easily find my recipe whenever I want it.
 + I want help deciding what to cook for dinner and I like a specific chef's recipes.
     + My friends, Mrs. and Mr. Fat_Raccoon have similar taste in food as me, and I want to easily find all of their recipes.
 I opened the Fat Raccoon's main page.
 I scrolled to the bottom of the page where I found a button, **Browse Chef Fat_Raccoon's recipes!**, and I clicked the button.
 I am now able to see all of the recipes from the chef, Fat_Raccoon.